-In 2005 the Hestercombe Archive was established under the direction of Kim Legate BBA, MLA, MA, with two main aims: to document the historical development of the Hestercombe Estate, the recorded history of which dates to 682; and to help inform the continuing restoration of both its built and landscape heritage, in particular the grade 1 listed Formal and Landscape gardens; and three, to raise awareness of the significant architectural and landscape heritage of the property.
+In 2005 the Hestercombe Gardens Trust Archive was established under the direction of Kim Legate BBA, MLA, MA, with three main aims: one, to document the historical development of the Hestercombe Estate, the recorded history of which dates to 682; two, to help inform the continuing restoration of both its built and landscape heritage, in particular the Grade II listed Formal and Landscape gardens; and three, to raise awareness of the significant architectural and landscape heritage of the property.

 More detailed reports are periodically generated to inform the conservation of certain areas of the gardens.
-Past examples are a replanting plan for the Pergola (2005), a restoration strategy for the Victorian Terrace (2001), and a scheme for reintroducing irises to the East Rill Borders (2004).
+Past examples are a replanting plan for the Pergola (2005), a restoration strategy for the Victorian Terrace (2001), and a scheme for reintroducing irises to the East Rill Borders of the Formal Garden (2004).

 The Hestercombe Archive is a key point of contact with the general public, researchers, students, scholars and writers and we encourage enquiries from anyone interested in the history of the property.
 We are always keen to make contact with and, if appropriate receive deposits from, individuals who have had a closer connection to the estate, perhaps via a friend or family member who worked here in years gone by, and who may have memories or documents that reveal previously unknown details about Hestercombe’s past.